SahanaGaneshvel/LLM-Powered-Insurance-Policy-Query-System/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 🆘 Support
+## Support

-For issues and questions:
+For technical support:
-1. Check the troubleshooting section
+1. Review the troubleshooting section
-2. Review the logs in `logs/` directory
+2. Check logs in the `logs/` directory
 3. Create an issue in the repository

 ---

-**Built with ❤️ using FastAPI, Groq, Pinecone, and modern web technologies**
+**Built with FastAPI, Groq, Pinecone, and modern web technologies**